-The 2012 Sonoma Mandala Bazaar was held on September 1
+The 2014 Sonoma Mountain Zen Center Bazaar will be held on Saturday, September 6

 Whether you are interested in art, Zen or a unique experience, SMZC's annual bazaar has something for you!
-We hope to see you next year!
+We hope to see you there!

 Sonoma Mountain Zen Center is located at 6367 Sonoma Mountain Road, Santa Rosa.